jozzzzep/VarEnc/README.md

-# Simple Encryption Tools
+# Simple Encryption
- Simple tools for storing values while efficiently keeping it encrypted in the memory
+Simple tools for storing values while efficiently keeping it encrypted in the memory.
+* Currnetly supports all types of integers in C#.

 # [WIKI]:
 * **[Examples & Tutorial]**